zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 Confirm it works locally, then push to Heroku.

-## Next steps
+## Next Steps

 Congratulations!
-You have deployed your first Rails 7 application to Heroku.
-Here's some recommended reading:
+You deployed your first Rails 7 application to Heroku.
+Review the following articles next:

 * Visit the [Ruby support category](/categories/ruby-support) to learn more about using Ruby and Rails on Heroku.
 * The [Deployment category](/categories/deployment) provides a variety of powerful integrations and features to help streamline and simplify your deployments.